Amin-MAG/My-Notes/Network.md

 ## DNS

-DNS or Domain name server change the human-readable path or domain to IP addresses.
+DNS or Domain name servers change the human-readable path or domain to IP addresses.
 A DNS resolver can be in ISP or popular DNS providers (Google/Cloudflare).
 If a DNS resolver can not find the domain name in its cache, It will ask authoritative nameserver.
 When we update a domain's DNS record, we are updating its authoritative nameserver.

+### Root, Domain, and Name servers

+But to find the name server we need to ask it from root server.
+Root server itself forward this request to the domain server.
+Finally, the domain server forward the request to the authoritative nameserver that is responsible for the domain name.

+### DNS Records

+- **A record** resolves domain names to IP addresses (IPv4).
+- **A record** resolves domain names to IP addresses (IPv6).
+- **CNAME record** resolves a domain or subdaomain to another domain name.
+It is actually an alias.
+- **MX record** is used for email.
+- **SOA record** stores administrative information about a DNS zone.
+- **NS record** provides the name of the authoritative name server whithin domain.
+- **SRV record** point to aserver and a service by including a port number.
+- **PTR record** resolves the IP addresses to the domain names (Used in email servers).
+This is known as reverse DNS lookup.
+- **TXT record** contains miscellaneous information about a domain.

 ## TCP / UDP